umeshSinghVerma/Guardian-Vision/README.md

 ## What's next for Guardian-Vision
 Looking ahead, we plan to further refine and optimize Guardian-Vision to improve its detection accuracy and real-time performance.
 Additionally, we aim to explore opportunities for expanding its capabilities, such as integrating with existing surveillance systems and enhancing its scalability for deployment in various environments.
-## Advantage of Guardian Vision

 ## Challenges in Real-world

-1.Finding Database for ML model
+1. Finding Database for ML model
-2.Deployment of ML model on website.
+2. Deployment of ML model on website.
-3.Sending alert by sms and Emails.
+3. Sending alert by sms and Emails.

 ## Solution

-1.Creating/Finding and framming of database.
+1. Creating/Finding and framing of database.
-2.Deployment of ML model using Flask libaray.
+2. Deployment of ML model using Flask libaray.
-3.Sending alert through Python libaray .
+3. Sending alert through Python libaray .

 ## Support